nathanelliott/nodejs-lti-canvas-groups/README.md

 # Canvas Group Tool

-An LTI Application for working with Canvas groups, groupsets and users using Node.js.
+LTI Application for working with Canvas groups, groupsets and users using Node.js.

 ## Overview